This post, though not graphic,

 Note: a different version of this post was published in March 2017.
 This version has been updated.

 a small portion of this post is adapted from my true crime memoir M is for Munchers: The Serial Killers Next Door © 2002, 2007, 2014, 2017 by Alexandria Constantinova Szeman.
 All rights reserved.
-No content may be copied, excerpted, or distributed without express written consent of the author and publisher, with copyright credit to the author.
+No content may be copied, excerpted, or distributed without the express written consent of the author and publisher, with copyright credit to the author.
 Please don’t support the piracy of Intellectual Property.